ybracke/textalign/README.md

 The alignment of longer texts is achieved by, first, (1) splitting the documents at positions where they align well.
 (2) Next the resulting shorter text sequences are aligned token-wise.
-(3) After that the prelimenary alignments are joined back togehter and cleaned.
+(3) After that, the prelimenary alignments are joined back together and cleaned.
 (4) Optionally, the text can then be serialized back to sentence strings, giving us aligned sentence pairs.